 I should note that the tactic of activists to promote the 23 has now been overturned.
 So in that aspect I was proven correct, it was my response that was incorrect.
 But this was a very important lesson.

 The movement cannot move forward with subjective decisions.
 I allowed subjectivism to determine my decisions on this issue and that was an error.
 MIM(Prisons)'s line never changed so my affiliation with them should not have changed either.In Struggle.

 MIM(Prisons) responds: We whole-heartedly accept this self-criticism from Pili based on this statement and eir principled work with the Republic of Aztlán.

 It is not unusual for us to encounter anger and frustration from our comrades inside.
 Our relationship is tenuous through the mail.
 Often comrades will question us because of this.
 We generally know more about them then they know about us.
 That is an imbalance that can encourage doubts.
 This is a good example of the psychological warfare that solitary confinement wages on the oppressed.
 It is not just about isolating individuals from others, it has broad and lasting impacts on the oppressed's ability to organize effectively.

-As a result of all this, we are patient and understanding when there is the occasional riff with a comrade we have worked closely with for some time.
-But we always go back to what Pili said above — look at our work, look at what we say.
+For all the reasons mentioned by Pili, we try to be patient and understanding when there is the occasional riff with a comrade we have worked closely with for some time.
+But we always to looking at practice — look at our work, look at what we say.
 Is it consistent?
 Is it correct?
 And we will take the same approach with you.
 Sometimes comrades/organizations do change their line and practice to a degree that warrants splitting with them.